qcoral/qcoral/README.md

-## Hey!!
+## Hi there!!!

-Welcome to my **github!** in my pinned are actual projects that you may find useful; there's a ton of repos to filter through otherwise, so hopefully that makes it a little easier to find what's good!
+Seems you found my github. welcome!!! in my pinned are actual projects that you may find useful; there's a ton of repos to filter through otherwise, so hopefully that makes it a little easier to find what's good!

-You should ALSO check out my personal website [here](https://alexren.me)
+Personal site exists [here](https://alexren.me).
+Check it out I think

-WIP!!
+uhhh fun fact: i visited github hq TWICE!!!